 For retreats, you'll receive feedback on up to 50 pages before arrival, plus your synopsis or chapter summaries if desired.
-After the retreat, you'll receive feedback on another 25 pages of revisions or new work.
+During the retreat, you'll receive feedback on another 10-15 pages of revisions or new work.

 In your pre-retreat coaching session, we'll discuss your concept, voice, story, character and craft, as well as what you want to accomplish during the retreat, and set out a specific Work Plan.

 During the retreat, you'll have a scheduled one-on-one meeting to discuss your work-in-progress, your writing and your publication goals.

 Throughout travel retreats, we'll have plenty of casual chatting time.
 In virtual retreats, Café Time allows group chat and individual questions.